 Investing in your professional development is an investment in your career success.
 And the funding opportunities below can help support your investment.

-The School of Management offers financial support for students interested in traveling to national conferences or competitions during the academic year.
+The School of Management offers financial support for students interested in traveling to national conferences, competitions or professional development events during the academic year.
 These can be life changing, “wow” experiences for a student, but they can also be costly.
 By submitting an application to the Wow Fund, you will be considered for funding to help offset the costs of your travel.
 All undergraduate, graduate and PhD students in the School of Management are eligible to apply for Wow funds.